David M. Malone: Haiti

-Malone has a long-term interest in Haiti, which he visited as part of UN delegations and as a representative of human rights groups.
+Malone had a long-term interest in Haiti, which he visited as part of UN delegations and as a representative of human rights groups.
 His book Decision-Making in the UN Security Council: The Case of Haiti is "an account of the struggle to address the Haiti crisis from 1990 to 1998."
 A former supporter of president Jean-Bertrand Aristide, he was highly critical of the international pressure that resulted in Aristide's ousting, singling out the United States, France, and Canada in a 2004 op-ed piece published in the International Herald Tribune and The New York Times.
 In an interview with the Neue Zürcher Zeitung, he expressed mixed optimism that a lengthy (15 to 20 years) international involvement might bring about positive change, but lamented the lack of interest in "Paris, Washington, or even Ottawa" in a long-term strategy.
 In an op-ed piece in The New York Times written with Kirsti Samuels (also of the International Peace Institute) published in July 2004, he advocated an international commitment to long-term nation-building for Haiti.

 India

-Malone has also focused extensively on India’s international relations.
+Malone also focused extensively on India's international relations.
 He wrote a monograph, ‘Does the Elephant Dance?
 Contemporary Indian Foreign Policy’, Oxford University Press, 2011, and in 2015 co-edited a wide-ranging survey of Indian Foreign Policy, with C. Raja Mohan and Srinath Raghavan, comprising a wide range of essays for Oxford University Press on the same topic primarily written by Indian authors, including many young ones.
-He is one of the foreign scholars most often cited on India's international relations.
-He remains engaged with the topic.
+He was one of the foreign scholars most often cited on India's international relations.

 United Nations University

 Malone was appointed by the United Nations Secretary-General Ban Ki-moon as Rector of the United Nations University (UNU) headquartered in Tokyo, Japan, on 3 October 2012.
-He took up this position on 1 March 2013, and retired from it on February 28, 2023.
-He published five books during his tenure, including ‘The Oxford Handbook of Higher Education in the Asia-Pacific Region’, co-edited with Devesh Kapur, Lily Kong and Florence Lo, comprising multiple chapters written primarily by authors from the region, to be published by Oxford University Press in November 2022.
+He took up this position on 1 March 2013 and retired from it on 28 February 2023.
+He published five books during his tenure, including ‘The Oxford Handbook of Higher Education in the Asia-Pacific Region’, co-edited with Devesh Kapur, Lily Kong and Florence Lo, comprising multiple chapters written primarily by authors from the region, published by Oxford University Press in November 2022.

 Authorship

 Malone has written a number of books, many of them concerned with the United Nations, international development, international security and Indian foreign policy.
 He frequently published academic chapters and articles in scholarly volumes and journals.
-As well, he writes regularly for the Literary Review of Canada.
-Earlier he had written on the political economy of civil wars, on the causes of violent conflict and conflict prevention, on Security Council decision-making, on Haiti and on Iraq.
+He wrote regularly for the Literary Review of Canada.
+Earlier he had written on the political economy of civil wars, on the causes of violent conflict and conflict prevention, on Security Council decision-making, in Haiti and on Iraq.

 Malone's The International Struggle Over Iraq: Politics in the UN Security Council 1980-2005 was nominated for the 2006-2007 Lionel Gelber Prize, an award given annually to the best book on international affairs.